 If the collector keeps calling about a disputed credit item, the cease-and-desist letter under § 1692c(c) stops contact entirely.

 Common pattern.
 Send a second-round dispute with new information (payoff letter, identity-theft report, the collector’s prior failed validation).
 If the furnisher continues to report inaccurate info after notice, that is a separate FCRA violation under § 1681s-2(b) — and statutory damages apply.
-Case Pass covers the follow-up letters, the FDCPA scanner, and (if you sue) the complaint.

 Not legal advice.
 SynthCounsel is not a law firm.
 These wizards generate self-help correspondence using standard FCRA and FDCPA citations.